 2018 – 16 first class passes with merit, 10 first class passes, 2 second class passes

-2019 _ 14 first class passes with merit, 9 first class passes, 2 second class passes
+2019 _ 14 first class passes with merit, 9 first class passes, 2 second class passes.

 HISTORY

 In 2012 we decided that the school should move to larger premises.
-A beautiful plot of 5.2 hectares was bought in Pine Valley, 3 km from the centre of Mbabane.
+A beautiful plot of 5.2 hectares was bought in Pine Valley, 3 km from the center of Mbabane.
 There were 12 classrooms, to begin with, and a staff room, an office, toilet facilities playing fields and a beautiful area for agriculture and gardening.

 Now we have 15 classrooms, a library, a computer room, an office and a consulting room and a school hall.